LunaTheFoxgirl/uwu/README.md

 To compile the compiler, you will need the D language compiler, then run `dub` in this directory.

+## For lawyers
+This project is a joke, for a proper license, see LICENSE-human-readable.md

+(The main license is still the Buwust license, though.)

 # How to use
 ```
 Options: